drewg2009/guessThisDog/README.md

-# guessThisDog
+# Guess This Dog

-simple game to guess dog breed
+Simple guessing game to see if you know your dog breeds.

+Using the Dog Ceo API for images/breeds https://dog.ceo/dog-api/